-This section lists the Liberal Arts & Science courses offered for the Bachelor of Fine Arts (BFA) degree in Filmmaking, Screenwriting, Acting for Film, Photography, and Producing, respectively.
-BFA students begin their undergraduate studies with Foundation Studies courses in conjunction with their major discipline, and continue their studies in courses in Arts & Humanities, Social & Behavioral Sciences, Natural Sciences and History of Art.
-Theatre & Media.
+This section lists the Liberal Arts & Science courses offered for the Bachelor of Fine Arts (BFA) degree.
+BFA students begin their undergraduate studies with Foundation Studies courses in conjunction with their major discipline, and continue their studies in courses in Arts & Humanities, Social & Behavioral Sciences, Natural Sciences and History of Art, Theatre & Media.